-Comments on alternatives were received from the Office of the Governor of Utah, through the Public Lands Policy Coordinating Committee.
-In its comments, the Public Lands Policy Coordinating Committee stated that the Project is necessary for the repowering of the IPP and that it opposes the No-Action Alternative, and indicated that it does not appear that there is existing pipeline infrastructure necessary to provide natural gas to the IPP unless the Delta Lateral Project is completed.
+Comments on alternatives were received during scoping from the Office of the Governor of Utah, through the Public Lands Policy Coordinating Committee.
+Also in its comments on the NOI, the Public Lands Policy Coordinating Committee stated that the Project is necessary for the repowering of the IPP and that it opposes the no-action Alternative, and indicated that it does not appear that there is existing pipeline infrastructure necessary to provide natural gas to the IPP unless the Delta Lateral Project is completed.